 The effectiveness of this type of content is backed by data as well.
-A recent survey we conducted showed that 62% of people feel that video testimonials/reviews help them in making a buying decision.
+A survey we conducted showed that 62% of people feel that video testimonials/reviews help them in making a buying decision.

-If you’re interested in having a video testimonial made for your business, hit us up.
-Our video strategists would love to help.
+If you’re interested in having a testimonial video made for your business, hit us up.
+Our video strategists would love to help

 Why are customer video testimonials effective?